voxel51/fiftyone/docs/index.rst

    :target: user_guide/app.html

-.. rubric:: The :doc:`FiftyOne Brain<user_guide/brain>`
+.. rubric:: :doc:`The FiftyOne Brain<user_guide/brain>`

-The **FiftyOne Brain** is a library of powerful machine learning-powered :ref:`capabilities<Capabilities>` that can provide insights into your datasets and recommend ways to modify your datasets that will improve the performance of your models.
+The FiftyOne Brain is a library of powerful machine learning-powered :ref:`capabilities<Capabilities>` that provide insights into your datasets and recommend ways to modify your datasets that will lead to measurably better performance of your models.

 .. code-block:: python